 Good Food Project

 In response to large volume donations of fresh food to 412 Food Rescue, the Good Food Project was born in 2019.
 Helmed by Chef Greg Austin in our Zero Waste Kitchen, we stabilize and transform surplus food into healthy, frozen meals.
 Using the MyPlate model as a guide, our meals provide nutritious-rich and delicious meals that are prepared and delivered with dignity.
 Each meal is housed in compostable packing and is made up of recovered, good food which would have otherwise ended up in a landfill.

-Get Involved: Up to two people at a time can volunteer.
+Get Involved: Up to three people at a time can volunteer.
 No formal kitchen training is required.

 Grocery Bagging Program

 Launched in October of 2021, the Grocery Bagging Program, in partnership with the Housing Authority of City of Pittsburgh leverages large donations of fresh, frozen, and non-perishable items from donors like Gordon Food Services to provide nutrition assistance to communities experiencing food insecurity.
 After repackaging bulk foods into individual servings, over 500 grocery bags are packed and loaded onto our truck each week to be distributed over various HACP locations.

-Get Involved: Up to six people at a time can volunteer.
+Get Involved: Up to eight people at a time can volunteer.
 Participants MUST be able to lift ~25 lbs.

 - Tuesday 12pm-4pm